 Description to Trás-os-Montes DOC

-DOC area in the northeast Portugal on the border to Spain, The name Trás-os-Montes means "behind the mountains" as it is enclosed in the west by high mountains that separate it from the rest of Portugal.
-It originated from a division of the former homonymous wine region (Vinho Regional), bringing together the three former IPR areas Chaves (west), Planalto-Mirandês (east) and Valpaços (center).
-The southern part was separated, as Landwein area Duriense classified and the port wine area Douro assigned.
-The non-DOC wines in the area can be called Vinho Regional transmontano be marketed.
-Due to the climatically extreme conditions (very hot and dry) and the prevailing shallow granite soils, viticulture is very difficult.
+DOC area in the northeast Portugal on the border to Spain, The name Trás-os-Montes means "behind the mountains" because it is enclosed in the west by high mountains that separate it from the rest of Portugal.
+It emerged from a division of the former homonymous wine region (Vinho Regional) by merging the three former IPR areas Chaves (west), Planalto-Mirandês (east) and Valpaços (center).
+The southern part was separated off as the country wine area Duriense classified and the port wine area Douro assigned.
+The wines in the area that do not comply with the DOC regulations can be called Vinho Regional transmontano be marketed.
+Due to the extreme climatic conditions (very hot and dry) and the prevailing shallow granite floors, viticulture is very difficult.